 The first is a modern take on more traditional bar fare including items like the Penn Cove Burger and Fried Chicken Sandwich on the conventional side to Crispy Frog Legs and Vegan Beet Sliders on the more unusual.

 The second is a sushi menu that is based off of their partner (and neighbor) restaurant, Penn Cove Eatery (from the same folks at Penn Avenue Fish Co.).
-This menu is a bit more straight forward as far as sushi is concerned and offers regular rolls for $7 and premium specialty rolls for $13-$15- another solid option in downtown Pittsburgh.
+This menu is a bit more straight forward as far as sushi is concerned and offers regular and specialty rolls for a reasonable price- another solid option in downtown Pittsburgh.

 Deciding between a burger and sushi is not only difficult, but quite unusual at the same time- not many places offer these in tandem let alone in a bar setting.
 Throwing logic out the window, we ordered a bit of both (naturally).